 Table 4 shows the group comparisons for subjectively defined sleep disorders and sleep hygiene scores.
-Caregivers of children with SMS reported higher overall MSPSQ scores and higher subscale scores for night waking and daytime sleepiness than caregivers of age-matched TD children at both time points, despite comparable sleep hygiene scores, with 'extreme' evidence for the alternative hypothesis.
-However, it should be noted that the mean MSPSQ score in both groups at T was above the cut-off of 56 for 'poor sleepers' as suggested by Johnson et al. (2012) [].
-At T, children with SMS were also reported to have higher scores on the parasomnias and sleep-disordered breathing subscales but these differences were not significant at T. No significant differences were found between groups for bedtime resistance, sleep onset delay and sleep anxiety at either time point.
-Interpretation of the Bayes factors suggests evidence for the null hypothesis was 'anecdotal' in all cases, except for bedtime resistance and sleep anxiety at T and sleep onset delay at T where evidence for the null hypothesis was 'moderate' (see Table 4).
+Caregivers of children with SMS reported higher overall MSPSQ scores and higher subscale scores for night waking and daytime sleepiness than caregivers of age-matched TD children at both time points, despite comparable sleep hygiene scores, with "extreme" evidence for the alternative hypothesis.
+However, it should be noted that the mean MSPSQ score in both groups at T1 was above the cutoff of 56 for "poor sleepers" as suggested by Johnson et al. [51].
+At T1, children with SMS were also reported to have higher scores on the parasomnias subscale, but this difference was not significant at T2.
+No significant differences were found between groups for bedtime resistance, sleep onset delay, sleep anxiety and sleep disordered breathing at either time point.
+Interpretation of the Bayes factors suggests evidence for the null hypothesis was "anecdotal" in all cases, except for bedtime resistance and sleep anxiety at T1 and sleep onset delay at T2 where evidence for the null hypothesis was "moderate" (Table 4).